How Should I Handle an Abandonment Letter After Resigning Due to Family Emergencies?

 Daredevil 007

-I joined a reputed company through campus interview and I have served nearly 7.5 years.
-Recently I came on leave as my wife was about to deliver a baby, but unfortunately the baby couldn't survive.
-My wife and family was in total distress and my wife had further health issues.
-Even my mother age is 70 yrs and her health is also very ill.
-I applied leave for a month which was approved.
-Later I applied for 10 days LTA leave in continuation with the previous leave.
-Which was in progress.
-As I stay in Karnataka and my work place is in Odisha state.
-Also I am the only person to take care of my family, so I thought that taking leave is not a permanent solution and decided to resign.
+I joined a reputed company through a campus interview and have served nearly 7.5 years.
+Recently, I took leave as my wife was about to deliver a baby, but unfortunately, the baby couldn't survive.
+My wife and family were in total distress, and my wife had further health issues.
+Additionally, my mother, aged 70, is also in poor health.
+I applied for a month of leave, which was approved.
+Later, I applied for 10 days of LTA leave to continue from the previous leave, which was already in progress.
+As I reside in Karnataka and my workplace is in Odisha state, being the sole caretaker of my family, I realized that taking leave is not a permanent solution and decided to resign.

-First I verbally informed and my immediate superior.
-I sent a resignation letter via email and also sent a hard copy via post.
-But they told me to come and report to the job, and I kept on telling them that I cannot leave my family and come so far and kept on requesting to accept my resignation and relieve me.
+Initially, I informed my immediate superior verbally.
+I then sent a resignation letter via email and also mailed a hard copy.
+Despite my explanations, they insisted that I report to work, but I emphasized that I couldn't leave my family behind and repeatedly requested them to accept my resignation and relieve me.

-But after 2months they sent me this abandonment of employment letter.
-I want to resign from the job.
-I have done nothing wrong and I have sincerely done my work.
-All I want is to resign from my job properly.
+However, after two months, they sent me an abandonment of employment letter.
+I wish to resign from the job.
+I have committed no wrongdoing and have diligently fulfilled my work responsibilities.
+All I seek is to resign from my position properly.

 umakanthan53